 5. Offering free products

-Bend over backwards to provide them with the best customer experience to make them a believer in the product.
+Bend over backward to provide them with the best customer experience to make them believe in the product.
 Free products are an industry standard.

 Before you give away a product to an influencer though, set your own standards.
 For example, set the bar at 10,000+ followers on one platform before considering giving them a free sample, gift, subscription, etc.